lackability/sfmlgame/game/README.md

-# The Quest for Dying
+# The Dragons in The Sky

-In this game, you will die.
-A lot.